Satyam-Dataanalyst/Coffee-Shop-Sales/README.md

-# ☕ Coffee Shop Sales Dashboard — Power BI
+# ☕ Coffee Shop Sales Dashboard — Excel Dashboard

 This project presents an excel dashboard analyzing sales performance across a coffee shop chain.
 It delivers actionable insights into customer behavior, product trends, and store-level performance—designed for business stakeholders to make data-driven decisions.